 (3) Changes in residency classifications of applicants or enrolled students shall be made by the authorized college official as follows:

-been classified as nonresident, upon presentation by the
+classified as nonresident, upon presentation by the applicant or student

-college, or the child or spouse of a military personnel residing
+of the community college, or the child or spouse of a military personnel

 meets the provisions of RCW 28B.15.012 and 28B.15.013; and

 (b) In the case of applicants or enrolled students who have been classified as residents, upon presentation or discovery of proof that such individual is legally domiciled outside the state of Washington.

 (4) In the event of dispute or question regarding the residency

 status of any applicant or enrolled student, the matter shall be referred